OutSystems/docs-support/src/enterprise/maintenance/custom-dns-name-cloud.md

 ## How to configure your DNS

 Create CNAME records in your DNS servers pointing to the servers in the *.outsystemsenterprise.com domain.
-Then, [upload your own SSL certificates to the OutSystems Cloud](https://success.outsystems.com/Support/Enterprise_Customers/Installation/Enable_Custom_SSL_Domain_In_OutSystems_PaaS).
+Then, [upload your own SSL certificates to the OutSystems Cloud](https://success.outsystems.com/Documentation/11/Setup_and_maintain_your_OutSystems_infrastructure/Setting_Up_OutSystems/Use_your_SSL_domain_in_OutSystems_Cloud).

 <div class="warning" markdown="1">

-**Warning:** The DNS of the OutSystems servers redirects to a load balancer, with an address like *.elb.amazonaws.com.
+The DNS of the OutSystems servers redirects to a load balancer, with an address like *.elb.amazonaws.com.
 But the address of the load balancer is subject to change.
-You cannot use the load balancer address in your DNS records.
+You can't use the load balancer address in your DNS records.

 </div>

 The diagram below shows the correct configuration in green: